Indicators

 This infographic (above) shows that Homes Tasmania has made progress towards achieving its 10,000 target — but not all of what they have delivered is actually a home.
 As well, many of the deliverables are re-purposed homes rather than new homes — and therefore do not contribute to overall housing supply.

-- 411 residential land lots (without a dwelling on them).
+- 411 residential land lots (without any homes on them).

 - 882 affordable rentals for existing homes rather than new builds.